microsoft/sudo/README.md

 In the meantime, you can contribute to the [`sudo.ps1`] script.
 This script is meant to be a helper wrapper around `sudo.exe` that provides a more user-friendly experience for using sudo from PowerShell.
-This script is located in the `scripts/` directory.
+The script can be found in the [`scripts/`](./scripts) directory.

 ## Communicating with the Team